What we stand for

 Consumer rights and issues

-CAMRA campaigns for the rights of beer drinkers and pub goers and believes that the industry should not seek to mislead consumers whether on price, provenance, ingredients or dispense.
+CAMRA campaigns for the rights of beer and cider drinkers and pub and club goers and believes that the industry should not seek to mislead consumers whether on price, provenance, ingredients or dispense.

 We support the retention of imperial pint measures and seek the introduction of legislation to define a pint of beer as 100% liquid.
 There should be a clear indication at the point of sale as to the measures of beer available to purchase.